jillusc/Forum20_React/README.md

 The app would benefit from the following modifications:

    - Ensuring application of the active class (NavLink style) upon all page reloads
-   - In the 'Most followed profiles' box, making the follow/unfollow buttons' appearance change dynamically based on the user's action (rather than relying solely on static styles)
+   - In the 'Most followed profiles' box, making the follow/unfollow buttons' appearance change dynamically based on the user's action (rather than relying on static styles)
    - An option for the user to delete their account

 ## Credits